ONLINE WORKSHOPS - Workshops for organisations

 1 day workshop option ~ Zoom Meetings Platform

 Dual camera view - tutor and work area

 Supporting learning resources/handouts shared via email

 Time set aside for question and answer sessions

 Access to recorded demo sessions after event has finished

 15 attendees maximum

 Bespoke themes available - optional extra

-x2 live demo sessions, 2.5 hours each, each a week apart
+x2 live demo sessions, 3 hours each

 Botanical Dissections & Portraying Internal Plant Structures ~ Practical dissection with drawing